pebdev/pihole-ads-catcher/README.md

 - add blacklisted addresses to pihole list
 - launch pi-hole update to take account of new adresses

+**Ads-catcher-unlocker** (included in the package) is a tool that monitors server requests (throught pihole logs) to detect if your main video is blocked by an extreme filtering.
+If your are in this case, it will unlock main video.

-<span style="color:red">This system needs time to remove ads but it has advantage to do the job alone, be patient.</span>
+<span style="color:red">Note 1 : this system needs time to remove ads but it has advantage to do the job alone, be patient.</span>

+<span style="color:red">Note 2 : some time, your main video can be blocked.
+Ads-catcher includes a mechanism to detect and fix this situation, you just need to close and launch again your video.</span>

 ### Installation ###